ingig/code-narrator/README.md

-# code-narrator
+# Code-Narrator

-## Description

-code-narrator uses OpenAI to generate documentation for your source code, as well as easy HowTo guides and other custom pages.
+Code-Narrator is a tool that uses OpenAI to generate documentation for your source code, as well as easy HowTo guides and other custom pages.
 Code-narrator documents itself and should be a validation of the documentation working, similar to a compiler compiling itself.
-A `code-narrator.config.js` file is created on first run and sets the configuration for your project, such as project path, doc, documentation type, and more.
+A configuration `code-narrator.config.js` file is created on the first run and sets the configuration for your project, such as project path, doc, documentation type, and more.

 ## Getting Started